96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxFastboot.md

 Now that the bootloader is setup, we will flash all remaining parts of the operating system.
 In order to do this we will be using the fastboot commands that are now readily available to us in our Terminal command line.

-#### **Step 5**: Recall location of all downloaded files from the downloads page, files will be different for Android and Linaro/Debian:
+#### **Step 5**: Recall location of all downloaded files

+Recall location of all downloaded files from the downloads page, files will be different for Android and Linaro/Debian:

 ###### **Linaro/Debian**: Recall location of `boot` and `rootfs` downloaded from the downloads page
 - You should have downloaded the `boot` file